|

 According to his British Army

-Medal Rolls, Cotterill served in France
+Medal Rolls, Cotterill serves

 three medals, victory, British and Star on 20 June 1921. |